-There are two options for placement of the implant – above the pectoral muscle or partially below the pectoral muscle (dual plane technique).
-There are also two types of implant – textured and smooth and two shapes of implant – round or anatomic (tear-drop).
+There are two options for placement of the implant, either above the pectoral muscle or partially below the pectoral muscle (dual plane technique).
+You will also have the choice of textured or smooth implants, and of round or anatomic (tear-drop) shapes.

-A thorough assessment by your surgeon will decide which of these options is best suited to your breast size, shape and overall figure.
+A thorough assessment by your surgeon will determine which of these options is best suited to your breast size, shape and overall figure.

 Implant type and safety

-We at integrated cosmetic and plastic surgery take safety very seriously.
-We adhere to the best practice and include our 14 point safety plan (Deva/Adams plan) to ensure that implants are placed free of contamination to minimise the risk of complications down the track.
-All patients in this practice are seen in yearly follow up to ensure that the implant is closely monitored for life.
+At Integrated Cosmetic and Plastic Surgery, we take safety very seriously.
+We adhere to the best practice and include our 14-point safety plan (Deva/Adams plan) to ensure that implants are placed free of contamination to minimise the risk of complications down the track.
+All ISHC patients who receive a breast augmentation are seen in yearly follow ups to ensure that the implant is closely monitored for life.

-The procedure is performed as a day only procedure in hospital under general anaesthesia.
-The surgeon will mark out the incision (under the breast) and the implant pocket.
-The surgery will take 1-2 hours and you will wake up with the implants in and wearing a compression bra.
+The procedure is performed as a day-only procedure in hospital under general anaesthesia.
+The surgeon will begin by marking out the incision (under the breast) and the implant pocket, and the surgery will take 1-2 hours.
+Afterwards, you will wake up with the implants in and wearing a compression bra.